hyphanet/wintray/README.md

 ### Exit | -exit

-Stop Freenet if it is running and close the tray application.
+Stop Freenet if it is running, wait for it to exit, then close the tray application.

 ## Translations